 6th Grade Lottery FAQ's

-If you are entering 6th grade during the 2018-2019 school year, and think that Gateway could be a great fit for you, we encourage you to complete the 6th Grade Lottery Application that will be available October 1, 2018.
+If you are entering 6th grade during the 2020-2021 school year, and think that Gateway could be a great fit for you, we encourage you to complete the 6th Grade Lottery Application online or paper application.

 As prescribed by California law, Gateway conducts a lottery for the incoming 6th grade class.
 San Francisco residents, siblings of current students, children of staff and faculty, and families that qualify for free and reduced lunch, are eligible for admission preferences.